pmean/build-website/text/14/kaplan-meier.md

        89      2       1     0.10  0.0900       0.0171        0.584
        96      1       1     0.00     NaN           NA           NA

+Most importantly
-Most importantly, there is a plot method.
+- there is a plot method.

     plot(fly.fit)